Mainland-Karmøy: Municipal debate

 The question of Mainland-Karmøy's municipal affiliation has been discussed periodically since 1982.

-In 2016, an action group submitted a citizens' initiative calling for a referendum on a municipal border change, but the proposal was unanimously rejected by the Karmøy municipal council.
+In 2016, an action group submitted a citizens' initiative calling for a referendum on a municipal border change, but the proposal was unanimously rejected by the municipal council of Karmøy Municipality.
 Three years later, the County Governor of Rogaland asked the municipalities to comment on a possible report of the issue.
-Haugesund was in favor, while Karmøy opposed it, and the case was referred to the Ministry of Local Government and Modernization.
+Haugesund Municipality was in favor, while Karmøy Municipality opposed it, and the case was referred to the Ministry of Local Government and Modernization.

-Karmøy's political leadership has expressed opposition to a municipal border change, citing Mainland-Karmøy's importance to the municipality and investments in infrastructure.
+Karmøy Municipality's political leadership has expressed opposition to a municipal border change, citing Mainland-Karmøy's importance to the municipality and investments in infrastructure.
 Others have noted that dissatisfaction among parts of the population should be considered.

 Public opinion has been divided.
-Some residents support affiliation with Haugesund due to proximity to the city center, services, and regional coordination, while others emphasize local identity and maintain that the area is already prioritized by Karmøy municipality.
+Some residents support affiliation with Haugesund Municipality due to proximity to the city center, services, and regional coordination, while others emphasize local identity and maintain that the area is already prioritized by Karmøy Municipality.

 The business community has also taken part in the debate.
 The manager of Oasen Storsenter expressed support for a long-term municipal merger in the Haugaland region.
-At the same time, several business representatives and residents have expressed criticism, arguing that Mainland-Karmøy functions well as part of Karmøy municipality, and that a possible transfer to Haugesund could limit opportunities for business development.
+At the same time, several business representatives and residents have expressed criticism, arguing that Mainland-Karmøy functions well as part of Karmøy Municipality, and that a possible transfer to Haugesund Municipality could limit opportunities for business development.